CdTCzech/AdventOfCode2017/README.md

 # Advent of Code 2017
-My solutions of Advent of Code 2017 in modern C++.
+My solutions of Advent of Code 2017 in C++.

-Currently tested only in Visual Studio 2017 Update 6.
+Tested in Visual Studio 2019 Preview 1.

-Thanks everyone!